Wolfgang Abendroth: Arrest by Gestapo and imprisonment for high treason

-In February 1937 he was arrested by the Gestapo and on November 30, 1937, the higher regional court in Kassel sentenced him to four years in prison for high treason, which he served in Luckau.
+In February 1937, he was arrested by the Gestapo, and on November 30, 1937, the higher regional court in Kassel sentenced him to four years in prison for high treason, which he served in Luckau.

 After his release in June 1941, Abendroth moved to his parents in Potsdam-Babelsberg and worked first as an auditing assistant for the accountant and tax consultant Erhard Oewerdieck and then as a business lawyer for a foreign trade company in Berlin.
 Immediately after his release, he met the student Lisa Hörmeyer through one of her fellow students, whom he in turn knew from the Socialist Student Union (SSB) and the Free Socialist Youth.

 A marriage with Lisa Hörmeyer could not take place, however, because he was drafted into the 999th Division as a "probationary soldier" ('Bewährungssoldat') at the beginning of 1943.

 Anti-nazi resistance in occupied Greece

 In one of his books, Abendroth recalled his experience in German-occupied Greece.
-He was originally stationed in the Greek island of Lemnos where he helped setting up an anti-fascist cell among the soldiers of the German occupation forces in the island.
+He was originally stationed in the Greek island of Lemnos where he helped set up an anti-fascist cell among the soldiers of the German occupation forces on the island.

 According to Abendroth, this anti-fascist cell prevented the destruction of Lemnos's electricity generation unit that was planned by the German occupation forces as part of their retreat in 1944.
-During the evacuation of the island by the Germans, Abendroth and five other German soldiers defected to the Greek People's Liberation Army (ELAS), which was active in the island.
-Subsequently, the group were sent to the Greek island of Lesvos, where they were used in propaganda aimed at the German occupation forces in that island.
+During the evacuation of the island by the Germans, Abendroth and five other German soldiers defected to the Greek People's Liberation Army (ELAS), which was active on the island.
+Subsequently, the group was sent to the Greek island of Lesvos, where they were used in propaganda aimed at the German occupation forces on that island.

 Imprisonment by the British

-Eventually, Abendroth was imprisoned by the British in 1944 and togetehr with other German anti-fascists was held in various British internment camps in Egypt.
-In one of the prison camp in the Egyptian desert, he began political training work with the labor lawyer Herbert Komm with the intention of training cadres and preparing them for administrative work that would follow after the defeat of the Nazi regime.
+Eventually, Abendroth was imprisoned by the British in 1944 and, together with other German anti-fascists, was held in various British internment camps in Egypt.
+In one of the prison camps in the Egyptian desert, he began political training work with the labor lawyer Herbert Komm with the intention of training cadres and preparing them for administrative work that would follow after the defeat of the Nazi regime.
 Later, with the help of his friends Georg Schwarzenberger and Richard Löwenthal, Abendroth was taken in Britain to the Wilton Park Training Center re-education camp where "prisoners of war who appeared suitable were prepared for their return to Germany to help build democracy".
 Against the background of the Labor Party's election victory in July 1945, Abendroth discussed the prospects for the workers' movement in Germany with Löwenthal.

 One result of these discussions was Löwenthal's manifesto 'Beyond Capitalism', which appeared in Nuremberg in 1946 under the pseudonym Paul Sering.
 At the end of November 1946 Abendroth was released from captivity and during the same period he joined the German Social Democratic Party (SPD).